aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/colorscale/_index.md

 ### getMidCfvo() {#getMidCfvo--}

+<b>@deprecated.</b> Please use the 'midCfvo' property instead.
 Get or set this ColorScale's mid value object.
 Cannot set CFValueObject with type FormatConditionValueType.Max or FormatConditionValueType.Min to it.

 ```javascript
 getMidCfvo() : ConditionalFormattingValue;